Undergraduate, Graduate and Law Students

 Example of overloads:

-- Morning, noon, and evening exams on the same day (3 in one day)
+- Morning, noon, and evening exams on the same day (three in one day)

-- Afternoon, evening, and another exam the next morning (3 consecutive time slots)
+- Afternoon, evening, and another exam the next morning (three consecutive time slots)

-If you have a conflict or overload, notify your program department or school by email within two weeks of the exam schedule being released.
+If you have a conflict or overload, notify your program department or school by email by Friday, March 31, 2023.

 See the Procedures, Scheduling and Conflicts, section 4 of the PDF fileexam policy for more details.